 \section{Introduction}

 Quantum chromodynamics (QCD) is the established fundamental theory of strong interactions.
 Nevertheless, the ways in which the properties of hadrons and their interactions emerge from this microscopic theory remain poorly understood.
 Two of the most interesting open problems are the confinement of quarks and the distribution of the baryon's spin among its constituents.
-The latter is usually addressed within the parton model that does not fully take into account the non-perturbative structure of the baryon (which only enters through the initial conditions in the DGLAP parton evolution equations).
-This lack of connection between the non-perturbative and perturbative sides of the problem may in fact be at the origin of the difficulties in theoretical understanding of the spin distribution inside the proton, or the ``proton spin puzzle", see \cite{roberts_1990,Manohar:1992tz,Anselmino:1994gn,Filippone:2001ux,Bass:2004xa,Aidala:2012mv} for reviews.
+The latter is usually addressed within the parton model that does not fully take into account the nonperturbative structure of the baryon (which only enters through the initial conditions in the Dokshitzer–Gribov–Lipatov–Altarelli–Parisi (DGLAP) parton evolution equations).
+This lack of connection between the nonperturbative and perturbative sides of the problem may in fact be at the origin of the difficulties in theoretical understanding of the spin distribution inside the proton, or the ``proton spin puzzle" (see \cite{roberts_1990,Manohar:1992tz,Anselmino:1994gn,Filippone:2001ux,Bass:2004xa,Aidala:2012mv} for reviews).

-In this paper, we address the connection between the non-perturbative structure of the baryon and the spin (or rather, chirality) distribution inside of it using QCD in $(1+1)$ dimensions, $QCD_2$.
-This model is exactly solvable in the limit of large number of colors $N$ and is known to share many properties with $QCD_4$, including confinement, mass gap generation, and spontaneous breaking of chiral symmetry \cite{tHooft:1974pn,Witten:1983ar,Frishman:1992mr,Gross:1995bp}.
+In this paper, we address the connection between the nonperturbative structure of the baryon and the spin (or rather, chirality) distribution inside of it using QCD in $(1+1)$ dimensions, QCD$_2$.
+This model is exactly solvable in the limit of large number of colors $N$ and is known to share many properties with QCD$_4$, including confinement, mass gap generation, and spontaneous breaking of chiral symmetry \cite{tHooft:1974pn,Witten:1983ar,Frishman:1992mr,Gross:1995bp}.

-While the notion of spin is absent in one spatial dimension, what is often meant by the "spin" structure of the proton in high energy interactions, even in four space-time dimensions, is really its chirality content, which is perfectly well-defined in two space-time dimensions.
-Furthermore, at high energy, dimensional reduction leads to the separation of transverse and longitudinal degrees of freedom, so that $1+1$ dimensional dynamics may be more relevant for understanding $QCD_4$ than naively expected.
-Crucially, large $N$ $QCD_2$ is an exactly solvable model, valid at all energy scales, which will allow us to address the effect of hadron topological structure on the chirality distribution.
+While the notion of spin is absent in one spatial dimension, what is often meant by the ``spin" structure of the proton in high-energy interactions, even in four spacetime dimensions, is really its chirality content, which is perfectly well-defined in two spacetime dimensions.
+Furthermore, at high energy, dimensional reduction leads to the separation of transverse and longitudinal degrees of freedom, so that ($1+1$)-dimensional dynamics may be more relevant for understanding QCD$_4$ than naively expected.
+Crucially, large $N$ QCD$_2$ is an exactly solvable model, valid at all energy scales, which will allow us to address the effect of hadron topological structure on the chirality distribution.